 ACCESSIBILITY

 Soundshaper has comprehensive menus, readable by JAWS and other screen readers, with extensive keyboard control and a large range of keyboard shorcuts.
-A text-to-speech function is also included.

-Latest Download: SOUNDSHAPER 5.09 freeware.
-Requires CDP software. |
+Latest Download: SOUNDSHAPER 6.3 freeware.
+Includes CDP software. |